UBTUS/GSA18FRFQ/User_Manual.md

 ###Setting up the Continuous Integration Environment

-Setting up a mirror of our configuration server is very easy if you have an existing installation of [Fabric](http://www.fabfile.org/).
+Setting up a mirror of our continuous integration server is very easy if you have an existing installation of [Fabric](http://www.fabfile.org/).
 If you do not have Fabric installed, the following commands work for ubuntu.

 	apt-get install fabric